 The EMMP is a “living document” that includes all monitoring documentation, approved changes to the extraction vessel and methodology and environmental reporting logs.

+17. Underwater Soundscape Change Measurement and Assessment

+The Project must not result in a changed monthly soundscape at the Soundscape Monitoring Locations by an average of more than 3db in all calendar months.

+At least 20 working days prior to commencement of the Project the Consent Holder must submit the monitoring results of the Without Project Soundscape Measurements to the Council for certification.
+Certification must be based on evidence that the Without Project Soundscape Measurements have occurred continuously for six months without the Project.

+The Project must not commence prior to certification of the Without Project Soundscape Measurement results.

+The Consent Holder must submit the monitoring results of the With Project Soundscape Measurements to the Council for certification.
+Certification must be based on evidence that the With Project Soundscape Measurements have occurred continuously for six months, during the Project.

+The Final Report on the Project Soundscape measurements must be submitted to Council within 8 months of sand extraction commencing.

 Marine Mammal Management Plan (MMMP)

 The certified MMMP is the MMMP Version 4, Dated 28/07/2025 or any subsequent re-certified versions provided for under Condition 12 and 13.
-The objective of the MMMP is to avoid or minimise the potential effects of sand extraction operations (including active extraction and transit) on marine mammals.
+The objective of the MMMP is to avoid or minimise the potential effects of sand extraction operations (including active extraction and transit) on marine mammals, including by minimising underwater noise.

 The MMMP must Include as a minimum:

 Procedures and methods to ensure that the William Fraser is maintained and operated to minimise underwater noise.

+Procedures and methods to ensure the Project does not result in a changed monthly soundscape at the Soundscape Monitoring Locations by an average of more than 3db in all calendar months.

 Methods employed to minimise the risk of marine mammal ship strike.